Latin American Studies

 No more than fifty percent of the units used to satisfy minor requirements may be used to also satisfy major requirements.

-Your 18 credits must come from three different areas, for example Anthropology, History, and Music, or Political science, Spanish, and Latin American Studies, or event Comparative Cultural Studies, Sociology, and Womens and gender Studies.
+Your 18 credits must come from three different areas, for example Anthropology, History, and Music, or Political Science, Spanish, and Latin American Studies, or event Comparative Cultural Studies, Sociology, and Women and Gender Studies.

 Why do we suggest Latin American Studies?